What's New in Selenium 4: Web Automation Upgrades

 Relative Locators for Effortless Element Identification

-Consider the following example, where we locate a password input field situated below the username input field:
+Below is an example where a password input field is rendered below the username input field:

 WebElement usernameInput = driver.findElement(By.id("username"));